Improving the leadership skills of yourself and your employees is beneficial company-wide.

 Treating others how you would like to be treated, is a good motto to live by.
 When you are in a leadership position, you have to take the extra step of presenting the company’s mission and values.
 What you show your employees when it comes to your leadership, is what they will interpret as the heart of the company.

 Everyone strives to hire someone who will fit with their business.
 Since you cannot be everything for all projects, it is beneficial to hire people who have stronger skill sets than you in certain areas.
 Hire to fortify.

 4. Support the strengths of others

-Improving on the weaknesses of your staff, helps reinforce your core group of employees.
-But, focusing on their talents not only increases morale, it helps develop the skills your employees are interested in.
+Improving on the weaknesses of your staff helps reinforce your core group of employees.
+But, focusing on their talents not only increases morale, but it also helps develop the skills your employees are interested in.
 Supporting their strengths is supporting their professional goals.